wxs/cherylhsu.ca/content/post/2026-09-08-soul-circle.md

 <br/>

-### **We agree to Source the “Imaginal Theology” as a Collective Lifework (8).
+### **We agree to Source the “Imaginal Theology” as a Collective Lifework.**

-To enter the True Collaboration of  “Co-Sourcing”(9) is to acknowledge that what we are discovering and creating together is a **Collective Lifework** and vision that is too big for one person/body to source and hold.
+To enter the True Collaboration of  “Co-Sourcing”(8) is to acknowledge that what we are discovering and creating together is a **Collective Lifework**(9) and vision that is too big for one person/body to source and hold.
 We honour that each Soulmaker (10) invited has a particular and unique thread of the Whole Pattern of the Collective Lifework that must be intentionally weaved as individuals in Right Relationship.
 This Collective Lifework is uniquely sourced in relationship with the “Church of the Intimate Web.”

 *Inquiry: How do we find and attract the Others who feel called to collaborate in this Collective Lifework?*
 <br/>